randomsilo/cloud-primer/simple-listing/README.md

 ## PostgresSQL

-Maintain persistence for an active record pattern table named sentence with three columns: id, sentence, createdOn, and updatedOn.
+Maintain persistence for an active record pattern table named sentence with three columns: id, sentence, created_on, and updated_on.

+> Connect to postgres containers using 'host.docker.internal' instead of 'localhost' on Windows 10

 # dockerize